gostjoke/gostjoke/README.md

 <div> Use Echart To Visualize the Result </div>
 <img height="auto" src="https://github.com/gostjoke/Foxconn_OT_system/blob/main/pic/Echart_statics.png?raw=true">
 <hr>
-- Still Working, picture will be added recenely.
+- Still Working, More function will be added recenely;
+- Next Verson will use Vue + Django to separate Frontend and Beckend.
+.

 <!--
 **gostjoke/gostjoke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.